-Before crafting an effective marketing strategy, you need an in-depth understanding of your client’s business goals.
+Before crafting a successful marketing strategy, marketing consultants need an in-depth understanding of their client’s business goals.
 Do they want to diversify their client base?
 Are they offering services or products in a competitive industry?
 Is their plan to grow into multiple locations?

-Once you know what your client wants to accomplish—short- and long-term—you can develop focused high-impact strategies.
+Once a consultant knows what their client wants to accomplish—short- and long-term—they can develop focused high-impact strategies.

 Identify Marketing Needs

-After you know where your client wants to go, you can begin analyzing what they need to do to get there.
+After identifying where a client wants to go, an experienced marketing consultant should begin analyzing what they need to do to get there.
 Businesses hire marketing consultants as industry experts who can help them identify gaps or opportunities in their marketing efforts.
-Your expertise and objectivity will help you see where companies are expending too much energy and where that energy would be more helpful.
+Expertise and objectivity help determine where companies are expending too much energy and where that energy would be more helpful.

 For instance, focusing all digital marketing on Facebook may be counterproductive if they’re marketing to a younger audience.
-Instead, you can help them diversify their social media presence to find and appeal to demographics on other platforms.
+Instead, marketing consultants can help them diversify their social media presence to find and appeal to demographics on other platforms.

 Research Industry Trends & Opportunities